Supernova: Discovery programs

 Because supernovae are relatively rare events within a galaxy, occurring about three times a century in the Milky Way, obtaining a good sample of supernovae to study requires regular monitoring of many galaxies.
-Today, amateur and professional astronomers are finding several hundred every year, some when near maximum brightness, others on old astronomical photographs or plates.
+Today, amateur and professional astronomers are finding about two thousand every year, some when near maximum brightness, others on old astronomical photographs or plates.
 Supernovae in other galaxies cannot be predicted with any meaningful accuracy.
 Normally, when they are discovered, they are already in progress.
 To use supernovae as standard candles for measuring distance, observation of their peak luminosity is required.
 It is therefore important to discover them well before they reach their maximum.
 Amateur astronomers, who greatly outnumber professional astronomers, have played an important role in finding supernovae, typically by looking at some of the closer galaxies through an optical telescope and comparing them to earlier photographs.

 Toward the end of the 20th century, astronomers increasingly turned to computer-controlled telescopes and CCDs for hunting supernovae.
 While such systems are popular with amateurs, there are also professional installations such as the Katzman Automatic Imaging Telescope.
 The Supernova Early Warning System (SNEWS) project uses a network of neutrino detectors to give early warning of a supernova in the Milky Way galaxy.
-Neutrinos are particles that are produced in great quantities by a supernova, and they are not significantly absorbed by the interstellar gas and dust of the galactic disk.
+Neutrinos are subatomic particles that are produced in great quantities by a supernova, and they are not significantly absorbed by the interstellar gas and dust of the galactic disk.

 Supernova searches fall into two classes: those focused on relatively nearby events and those looking farther away.
 Because of the expansion of the universe, the distance to a remote object with a known emission spectrum can be estimated by measuring its Doppler shift (or redshift); on average, more-distant objects recede with greater velocity than those nearby, and so have a higher redshift.
 Thus the search is split between high redshift and low redshift, with the boundary falling around a redshift range of z=0.1–0.3, where z is a dimensionless measure of the spectrum's frequency shift.

 High redshift searches for supernovae usually involve the observation of supernova light curves.
 These are useful for standard or calibrated candles to generate Hubble diagrams and make cosmological predictions.
 Supernova spectroscopy, used to study the physics and environments of supernovae, is more practical at low than at high redshift.
 Low redshift observations also anchor the low-distance end of the Hubble curve, which is a plot of distance versus redshift for visible galaxies.

+As survey programmes rapidly increase the number of detected supernovae, collated collections of observations (light decay curves, astrometry, pre-supernova observations, spectroscopy) have been assembled.
+The Pantheon data set, assembled in 2018, detailed 1048 supernovae.
+In 2021, this data set was expanded to 1701 light curves for 1550 supernovae taken from 18 different surveys, a 50% increase in under 3 years.